berndkuennen/nlu-tools/language-detection/Readme.md

 # Language detection with polyglot

 This is a small example webapp which uses polyglot to detect the language of some given text.

 ## Polyglot
 Polyglot is a natural language pipeline that supports massive multilingual applications.
 It's able to detect 196 different languages and furthermore supports such things like tokenization, entity recognition, sentiment analysis and many more.

-In this little proof of concept it's used to build a small web service which detects the language of some given text.
+In this little proof of concept, it's used to build a small web service which detects the language of some given text.
 The web application contains a standard web form for interactive testing and of course a REST interface which returns a json record (see example below).

 ## Example usage
-Of the REST interface at /detect/json:
+Send a request to the REST interface at /detect/json like this:
 ```
 $ curl -X POST -H "Content-Type: application/json"  -d '{"text": "For a fews dollars more"}'  http://localhost:5000/detect/json
 ```
-Result:
+Result looks like this:
 ```
 {
   "count":3,